[!CAUTION]

 To use the Chat overlay locally just download the newest release from the releases page and unpack it somewhere OBS can reach it.

-in a browser to open the configurator.
+After unpacking you can open generator.html in a browser to open the configurator.

 While this is the easier method, using the online method comes with some drawbacks.
 First and foremost that Github has a soft limit on Bandwidth and Availability.
 There is no guarantee that this will always work.